Marius-brt/Rebst/README.md

 You can add options to Rebst.
 These options will be applied to all responses in this script.
 Each of them are optional

+PS : the documentation use Express as server but you can use an other framework

 ```javascript
 rebst.options({
     version: '1.0.0',